Death Stranding: Development

-During Gamescom that year, two more trailers were shown: the first showed one of the key elements of the video game, a BB (Bridge Baby), with the participation of the character "Deadman", played by Guillermo del Toro, the second introduces the character "Mama", played by Margaret Qualley.
-Furthermore, a 6-minute gameplay trailer was shown, which introduces in detail various game mechanics, such as the possibility of urinating and delivering packages to isolated delivery stations.
-This video also features the participation of Geoff Keighley, Canadian journalist and video critic, as a hologram that interacts with the main character Sam in the delivery station.
-Japanese writer Junji Ito appears as the model of the Engineer, which is voiced by Yuri Lowenthal.
+During Gamescom 2019, two more trailers were shown.
+The first shows one of the key elements of the video game: a BB (Bridge Baby), with the participation of the character "Deadman".
+The second introduces the character "Mama".
+Additionally, a 6-minute gameplay trailer was shown, which introduces in detail various game mechanics, such as the ability to urinate and package delivery to isolated delivery stations.
+This trailer features Canadian journalist and video critic Geoff Keighley as a hologram who interacts with the main character Sam in the delivery station.
+Japanese writer Junji Ito appears as the hologram of the Engineer, who is voiced by Yuri Lowenthal.
 The film director was modelled after Jordan Vogt-Roberts, while director Edgar Wright provided his likeness for Thomas Southerland.
-Hirokazu Hamamura also made an appearance as the Collector.
+Hirokazu Hamamura made an appearance as the Collector.
 Liam O'Brien and Sam Lake were credited as the voice actor and model of Veteran Porter, respectively.
 Phillip North is portrayed by Tommy Wirkola.

-During the Tokyo Game Show conference, Kojima showed and commented live a 83-minute video dedicated entirely to the general features of the gameplay of the game.
-There Kojima proclaimed that he was open to developing a sequel to further solidify the "strand game" genre.
-On September 26, 2019, Kojima Productions announced that the game had gone gold, meaning that development on it had finished.
-In October 2019, it was announced that the game would be released on Windows in mid-2020 by 505 Games, confirming rumors about a PC version that had existed as early as 2015.
+During the Tokyo Game Show conference, Kojima showed and commented live on a 83-minute video dedicated entirely to the general gameplay features.
+Kojima proclaimed that he was open to developing a sequel to further solidify the "strand game" genre.
+On September 26, 2019, Kojima Productions announced that the game had gone gold.
+In October 2019, it was announced that the game would be released on Windows by 505 Games in mid-2020, confirming rumors about a PC port that had circulated as early as 2015.
 It was released on July 14, 2020.
-The same month during a segment of Conan, comedian Conan O'Brien revealed that there is a character modeled after him in-game, with O'Brien having been digitally modeled during a visit to Kojima Productions' studio.
+The same month during a segment of Conan, comedian Conan O'Brien revealed a character modeled after him in-game, with O'Brien having been digitally scanned during a visit to Kojima Productions' studio.
+The official soundtrack of the game, Death Stranding: Timefall, was released through RCA Records and Sony Interactive Entertainment on November 7, 2019, featuring artists such as Chvrches, The Neighbourhood, Major Lazer, and Bring Me the Horizon.
 A director's cut version of the game featuring new gameplay additions was released for the PlayStation 5 on September 24, 2021, followed by a release for Windows on March 30, 2022.
 The base game released on PC Game Pass on August 23, 2022, and features several unlockable items.
+On November 9, 2024, the five-year anniversary of the game's launch on PlayStation 4, Kojima Productions announced that they had re-acquired the intellectual property rights to Death Stranding from Sony Interactive Entertainment, and that they had planned to bring the game to additional platforms, coinciding with the immediate launch of Director's Cut on the Microsoft Store for Windows, Xbox Series X/S consoles, and the Amazon Luna cloud gaming service.